mohamedhaleem/jenkins-standalone/README.md

 # jenkins-standalone
-Run a Jenkins master on Apache Mesos and Marathon.
+Run a stateless Jenkins master on Apache Mesos and Marathon.
 For more information, see <http://rogerignazio.com/blog/scaling-jenkins-mesos-marathon>

+*Note: if you're looking to run Jenkins on Mesos or DCOS and save your job configurations and build history to disk, you might want to check out Mesosphere's [jenkins-mesos][mesosphere-jenkins-mesos] project instead.*

 ## Usage
 ```